Expert Shoulder Physiotherapy Melbourne

 View Available Times

-Individually Tailored Elbow & Shoulder Physio At Melbourne Sports Physiotherapy
+Individually Tailored Elbow & Shoulder Physiotherapy

 Considering the very complicated setup of the shoulder girdle, the rehabilitation must be particularly tailored to the individual injury.
-Our shoulder physiotherapists at Melbourne Sports Physiotherapy are able to assist you with all your shoulder rehabilitation needs for injuries such as:
+The shoulder physiotherapists at Melbourne Sports Physiotherapy are able to assist you with all your shoulder rehabilitation needs for injuries such as:

 - Rotator cuff tendinopathy/ tendinitis